Studying Esports

 Are there any practical experiences included in the course?

 Yes, you will have opportunities to organise and participate in events such as varsity tournaments, charity fundraisers, and collaborations with industry professionals.
-The course also includes live industry briefs and projects.
+The course also includes live industry briefs and projects, plus a range of practical assessments that are designed to build real-world skills.

 How is the course assessed?